 8. What training opportunities are there for summer associates?

-The Summer Associate Program provides extensive training opportunities, some of which include the following:
+The Summer Associate Program provides extensive training opportunities, including:

 - A comprehensive orientation program

-- Any associate development training offered at the firm
+- Access to any associate development training offered at the firm during the summer

 - Weekly summer associate luncheons.
-Past topics have included:
+Past topics include:

-- 60 Minutes with management and Ask the Associates- ask any question you would like!
+- 60 minutes with firm management - ask any question you want!

 The success of our program is a direct result of the efforts we make to tailor our training and Summer Associate Program to meet the individual needs of the students who spend the summer with us.
-We work hard to give each student the opportunity to be successful and learn and practice their legal skills.
+We work hard to give all of our summer associates the best opportunities to learn and to practice their legal skills.

 Compensation and Benefits

-Associates receive a yearly performance bonus based on meeting a minimum hours requirement of 2,000 hours with at least 1,700 billable hours.
-The remaining 300 hours can be met with time towards business development, training, or marketing.
-Greater flexibility means that you can work on the projects that mean most to you, and you receive credit for activities that enhance your professional life.
-Discretionary bonuses are awarded.
+Our Associates have tremendous potential to earn significant bonuses in recognition of their performance, rewarding the skills they will need to become partners at the firm.
+In order to be eligible, they must meet our minimum total hours requirement of 2,000 hours, including at least 1,700 billable hours.
+The remaining 300 hours can include time spent on business development, training, and/or marketing.
+Greater flexibility means that our Associates can work on the projects that mean the most to them, and they also receive credit for activities that enhance their professional lives.

 | || |